omerkara/omer-kara-personal/content/collection/_index.md

 ## Info.
 title: "Collection Main Page Title"
-subtitle: "Collection Main Page Subtitle"
+subtitle: "Collection Main Page Subtitle" ## Does not work!
-description: "Collection Main Page Description."
+description: "Collection Main Page Description." ## Only works when layout: list is used.

 ## Metadata.
 featured: true